\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: The I r o y i nSpeech Corpus

-If audio files had a variety of issues that rendered them unusable we re-recorded them, usually by a different person of the same gender (thus different speaker ID).
-Some of the issues include: \begin{itemize} \item Disfluenices: hesitations, stammers, clicks, sniffs, etc. \item External noises: paper rustling, microphone touching, intrusive voices, electronic notification beeps, etc \item Audio fidelity: low or uneven audio levels, clipping or distortion, or otherwise unintelligible words \item Incorrect dictation which could not be fixed by changing the script \end{itemize}
+If the audio files had any issues which rendered them unusable, then we re-recorded, usually with a different volunteer of the same gender, introducing thusly, a new, different speaker ID.
+Some of the issues encountered include: (1) \textit{Disfluencies}: hesitations, stammers, clicks, sniffs, etc. (2) \textit{External noises}: paper rustling, microphone touching, intrusive voices, electronic notification beeps, etc (3) \textit{Audio fidelity}: low or uneven audio levels, clipping or distortion, or otherwise unintelligible words (4) \textit{Incorrect dictation} which could not be fixed by changing the script.